Banele992/Student-Management-App/README.md

 # Student-Management-App
-A simple app where users can create, search and delete student profiles as well as print out their report.
+A simple Java application that enables users to create, search and delete student profiles as well as print out their report.